 At two weeks old, some breeders liken the appearance of kitten genitalia to punctuation marks.
 A female kitten's genitals will resemble an upside-down exclamation point, with the vertical vaginal slit sitting just below the anus and with very little spacing in between (when the cat is upside down and facing you).
 A male kitten's organ looks more like a colon, with the penis residing just below the anus and separated by enough space to accommodate his testicles.
 You may even be able to see small lumps in that space, which will grow as the kitten matures.

 If, upon visual observation, every kitten looks the same to you, then pick one and gently place your finger and thumb on either side of the scrotum area (on a suspected boy).
 Palpate two small, hard, oval-shaped objects under the skin.
 These are the testes and they are almost impossible to hold—they slither away underneath your fingers.
 Obviously, if testes are present, your kitten is male.

 Another simpler, but less reliable, way to tell the sex of your kitten is by the color of its coat.
-Cats with three colors (sometimes called tortoiseshell cats) are almost always female.
-The chromosomal makeup of female cats is solely responsible for this coloration, so you can pretty much guarantee any calico cat is a girl.
+Tortoiseshell or tri-colored cats are almost always female.
+The chromosomal makeup of female cats is solely responsible for this coloration, so you can pretty much guarantee any calico cat is a girl as well.
 Orange or ginger-colored cats, however, are most often male (think of the iconic male tabby cats).
 Yet, this trait is not as reliable as the tri-colored trait, as only three-quarters of ginger-colored cats are male.